 Infrastructure assets - Infrastructure assets are the fixed utility systems owned by Horowhenua District Council.
-Each asset class includes all items that are required for the network to function, for example, sewer reticulation includes reticulation piping, sewer pump stations and infrastructure land and buildings.
+Each asset class includes all items that are required for the network to function, for example, sewer reticulation includes reticulation piping and sewer pump stations.

 Land (operational and restricted) is measured at fair value, and buildings (operational and restricted), and infrastructural assets (except land under roads) are measured at fair value less accumulated depreciation.
 All other asset classes are measured at cost less accumulated depreciation and impairment losses.